Authorities respond to fatal crash on Airline Hwy. in St. James Parish

 Drivers are advised to use an alternate route.

 Details about the crash are limited.
-WBRZ has reached out to authorities for more information.

 More News